avvaruakshay/looper/README.md

   -l, --min-length		<INT>	Cutoff repeat length.
 Default: 2*M.
  								Should at least be twice of maximum motif size.
   -a, --analyse					Generate a summary HTML report.

+Compound repeat arguments:
+  --compound            Report compound repeats.
+The output of compound repeats is a separate file with the suffix ".compound".
+  -d <INT>, --comp-dist <INT>
+                        Maximum distance between individual repeats of compound repeat.
+Use negative to denote overlap.
+Default: 0

 Annotation arguments:
   -g, --annotate		<FILE>	Genomic feature file to annotate repeats w.r.t genes.